 I gently stir the eggs until they are scrambled and mixed with the milk.
 On low heat, I’m able to work on other aspects of breakfast and don’t have to stir constantly or watch it super-closely.

 In fact, you don’t want to stir constantly.
-That results in a mushy mess of egg.
+That results in a mushy mess of eggs.

 My favorite tool for mixing the eggs is a rubber spatula.
 We purchased a set of these Rachael Ray spatulas in red after our green ones were getting destroyed.
-I find using a spatula helps prevent sticking to the pan and gently turns the eggs as they are cooking.
+Using a spatula helps prevent sticking to the pan and gently turns the eggs as they are cooking.